Cicero, Indiana

 Cicero is a town in Jackson Township, Hamilton County, Indiana, United States, north of Indianapolis.
 The population was 5,301 at the 2020 census.

 Cicero is notable for welcoming teenaged AIDS activist Ryan White to its community in 1987.
 White is buried in Cicero.

 History

 Cicero was founded in 1834.
 The town took its name from Cicero Creek.
 The first post office in Jackson Township was established at Cicero in 1839.

 The construction of Morse Reservoir in 1956, the northern end of which lies in Cicero, brought more development to the town as well.

 Geography

 Cicero is located on the northeast shore of Morse Reservoir.

-According to the 2010 census, Cicero has a total area of 2.12 sqmi, of which 1.71 sqmi (or 80.66%) is land and 0.41 sqmi (or 19.34%) is water.
+According to the 2020 census, Cicero has a total area of 2.041 sqmi, of which 1.629 sqmi is land and 0.412 sqmi is water.

 Demographics

 Cicero is largely a lakeside community.